MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 You'll annecdotally hear students complain about the COOP 1000 course and how it's outdated, not tailored to the tech industry, etc.

+For the most part, they're not wrong.
+This course is only going to provide you with the bare minimum and I'd highly recommend all computer science students make the effort to find additional tech industry related career resources.

 ### It's Just A Sanity Check

 As great as it would be if this course wasn't just some "placeholder template", I think it's fair that today it just acts as a sanity check to make sure students know how the program works and have seen the different components of a job search: what is a resume, what is a cover letter, what is a SAR statement, etc.